 There are so many Montserrat tours that it might be really hard to choose.
 We traveled to Montserrat in low(-ish) season and most tours weren’t available, but even then, we had plenty of choices.
 If you are traveling in the high season, there are countless options…

-Because I already did the research for our own trip, I’ll save you some time.
+I did lots of research for our own trip, so I’ll save you some time.
 Below, you can find our hand-picked selection of some of the best Montserrat tours from Barcelona:

 - Guided Tour with Early Access (5 hrs).
 This is the cheapest and the shortest Montserrat tour.
 Ideal for those who don’t have much time.

 - Tour with a Hike (5.5 hrs).
 This is a great tour for those who also want to experience the beautiful area on foot without having to worry about the practicalities of where to hike in Montserrat.

-- Tour with Farmhouse Lunch (7.5 hrs).
-This is a minibus small-group tour that includes an excellent 3-course lunch and drinks.
+- Tour with Farmhouse Lunch (8 hrs).
+This is a small-group tour that includes an excellent 3-course lunch and drinks.

 - Full-Day Tour with Lunch and Wine Tasting (5-9 hrs depending on the options chosen).
 This is the tour we did.
 It’s an excellent Montserrat tour for those who have an entire day and love wine.